-• Study I: Investigate health care professionals’ preparedness to identify and handle elder abuse
+• Study 1: Investigate health care professionals’ preparedness to identify and handle elder abuse among patients

-• Study II: Validate a screening instrument for elder abuse.
+• Study 2: Validate a screening instrument for elder abuse.

-• Study III: Explore victims’ experiences of elder abuse.
+• Study 3: Explore victims’ experiences of elder abuse.

-• Study IV: Explore preferred intervention for elder abuse among victims.
+• Study 4: Explore preferred intervention for elder abuse among victims.

-In study II a screening instrument (REAGERA-S) was tested among Swedish speaking in-hospital patients, age 65 years and older who were cognitively and physically well enough to participate.
-The results were satisfactory: sensitivity for life-time abuse was 71.9% and for elder abuse 87.5%.
+In study 2 a screening instrument (REAGERA-S) was tested among Swedish speaking in-hospital patients, age 65 years and older who were cognitively and physically well enough to participate in the study.
+The results were satisfactory: sensitivity for life-time abuse was 72% and for elder abuse 88%.
 More about REAGERA-S and the validation results can be found here.

 REAGERA-S is freely available and the English translation can be downloaded here.
 Though the instrument so far has only been validated in Swedish, it has also been translated to Arab, Bosnian, Farsi, French, Croatian, Polish, Serbian, Somali and Spanish.
 If you wish to take part of one of the translations, use the instrument on a regular basis or use it for research, please contact the copyright holder Johanna Simmons.

-This study is funded by the Swedish Crime Victim Fund and Region Östergötland.
+This project was funded by the Swedish Crime Victim Fund and Region Östergötland.